Your Cart ()

 Boron can help keep your bones strong and may also improve brain function.

-Boron is known to play a role in prolonging the half-life of vitamin D and estrogen.
+Boron is known to play a role in extending the half-life of vitamin D and estrogen.

-The half-life is the time it takes for a substance to degrade to half its original amount.
+The half-life is the time it takes for a substance to degrade to half its original quantity.

-Scientists are not entirely sure how boron does this.
+Scientists aren't entirely sure how boron does this.
 But it could be important for bone health in several ways.

 First, vitamin D is essential for bone health because it improves your body's ability to absorb calcium.
 Calcium is a mineral responsible for strengthening bones.
-Boron may help improve bone health by increasing the duration of action of vitamin D in your body
+Boron may help improve bone health by increasing how long vitamin D lasts in your body.

 Estrogen is another hormone that plays a role in bone health.
-It protects against bone loss that can lead to osteoporosis.
+It protects against bone loss, which can lead to osteoporosis.
 This is a condition that can make bones weak and brittle in both men and women.
-By increasing the length of time estrogen is present in the body, boron can help maintain healthy bones
+By extending the amount of time estrogen is present in the body, boron can help maintain healthy bones.

-But boron has a more far-reaching effect.
-When administering 3 mg boron to a test group of women after the menopause, it was found that these women had 40% less calcium, a third less magnesium (that's why we also have magnesium in our boron!) and also lost less phosphorus in the urine than controls.
-All of these substances are known to be important for the formation and structure of the bones.
+But boron has an even more far-reaching effect.
+When 3 mg of boron was administered to a test group of postmenopausal women, it was found that these women received 40% less calcium, a third less magnesium (that's why we also have magnesium in our boron!) and also less phosphorus Lost urine than comparison subjects.
+All of these substances are known to be important for the structure and structure of bones.

 Sources: